matthutchinson/learning-rust/NOTES.md

 * `const MAX_POINTS: u32 = 100_000;` constant definition
 * shadow a variable by defining with let again, still immutable, can also change type and re-use same name
 * mutable variables cannot have their type changed
+* functions do not have &self as a parameter, methods do

 ## Data Types